Learn to Speak Excellent Spanish with 6 Entertaining Methods

 Listening to the news in Spanish can be overwhelming—it’s fast-paced, packed with information and your brain gets overloaded quickly.
 Lucky for you, there’s an alternative: listening to the news a little bit slower.
 This is a wonderful method to train your ears and get you informed on world events in a relaxed and slower-paced environment.
 But where to find slowed-down news for learners?

 The platform News in Slow Spanish provides news podcasts and corresponding transcripts for news stories from Latin America.
 The podcasts are intentionally slow to get your ears used to sounds and the accompanying transcripts provide excellent vocabulary and word-to-sound recognition for your learning.
-You can download the app on your cell phone at iTunes or Google Play, to take it with you anywhere you go!
+You can download the app on your cell phone at iTunes to take it with you anywhere you go!

 2. Listen to Spanish Recordings at Various Speeds